spotDL/spotify-downloader/README.md

 ```
 (if you are on windows, just edit `list.txt` - i.e `C:\Python27\list.txt`)

-add all the songs you want to download, in our case it is:
+Add all the songs you want to download, in our case it is:

 ```
 https://open.spotify.com/track/1MDoll6jK4rrk2BcFRP5i7